vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ### References
 Usually 4-8 lines and cyclomatic complexity 3-7 is considered a good balance.
+- "general or abstract representation of concepts is contained at the top of the hierarchy, with increasingly detailed, specialized representations at the hierarchy's lower levels."; Build Hierarchies, Code Complete
 - "A long method is a good example of this - just looking at the code and my nose twitches if I see more than a dozen lines of java."; https://www.martinfowler.com/bliki/CodeSmell.html
 - "Its essence is applying a series of small behavior-preserving transformations, each of which "too small to be worth doing"."; https://www.martinfowler.com/books/refactoring.html
 - "If you have a good name for a method you don't need to look at the body";  Refactoring: Improving the Design of Existing Code